 Generate the entries for purchases, disposals, and remeasurement, then push them straight into QuickBooks or Xero.

-Every number ties back to a source record, a price source, and a workpaper — exported as a clean package for your auditors.
+Every number ties back to a source record, a price source, and a workpaper, all exported as a clean package for your auditors.

 A period-end rollforward and treasury summary your board can read, generated the moment your close is complete.